arielsalminen/vue-design-system/README.md

 Even though this is a system prototyping tool first and foremost, it has all the means to turn into your organization’s actual design system in the end.

 **Made by [@viljamis](https://twitter.com/viljamis) and other contributors.
-See also [the official website](https://vueds.com) of Vue Design System and [read my article](https://viljamis.com/2018/vue-design-system/) on to the processes and workflow I use to get started with a new design system project.**
+See also [the official website](https://vueds.com) of Vue Design System and [read my article](https://viljamis.com/2018/vue-design-system/) on the processes and workflow I use to get started with a new design system project.**

 [![Screenshot](./preview.gif)](https://vueds.com/)